Twins Spent $20,000 To Look Like Brad Pitt, Did They Do Better Than Angelina Wannabe Sahar Tabar?

 Twin brothers Matt and Mike Schlep from Arizona spent $20,000 on cosmetic surgery to look like Brad Pitt.
 The news comes after a 19-year-old Iranian girl underwent 50 surgeries to look like Pitt’s ex-wife Angelina Jolie.

 Matt and Mike Schlep were desperate to look like Brad Pitt that they agreed to go under the knife for a radical make-over.
 The aspiring actors from Arizona went on I Want A Famous Face on MTV to achieve the look.
-The Pitt wannabes spent $20,000 in order to get their nose, jaw and chin implants.
+The Pitt wannabes spent $20,000 in order to get their nose, jaw, and chin implants.
 Additionally, the twins had 41 porcelain veneers in between them.
 They appeared on the show when they were 21-years-old.

 The painful process of looking like the famous actor left them unable to eat proper meals, LAD added.
 The entire procedure took months before the twins achieved their desired look.
 However, the Schlep brothers said it was all worth it.
 On the show, Matt confided that his new look has gotten him more girls.
 In fact, he proudly revealed that he is now getting double-take from girls.